jjs-cloud/jj-dlp/README.md

 ## Features

 - **Multi-streamer monitoring** — watches/records any number of channels concurrently
+- **Small footprint** — only needs to run 1 yt-dlp process when checking for live streams
 - **Stall detection** — restarts yt-dlp if the download stalls
 - **Hot config file** — start and stop recordings via the config file while the script is still running
 - **Verbosity modes** — Hide yt-dlp and/or ffmpeg output with the press of a button. (v and o)